SasPes/proxmark3-hf-mfdes-web/README.md

 - Tabbed and sub-tabbed UI for easy navigation
 - Output highlighting for command results
 - Automatic dropdown population for AIDs and FIDs
+- All commands and their outputs are optionally logged to the `log` directory

 ### Store Recovery Codes Workflows